Testing Bell inequalities in Higgs boson decays: Testing the CGLMP inequality

 where $\lambda_i$ is the $i$th of the eight traceless $3\times3$ Hermitian Gell-Mann matrices in the standard representation~\cite{PhysRev.125.1067}.
 In this convention the spin operators $S_x$ and $S_y$ are given by

-Our operator \eqref{eq:cglmpmixed} is related to the standard CGLMP operator $\bcglmpxy$~\cite{Acin_2002} through the transformation~\endnote{A similar permutation operation is also required in principal for the CHSH operator, but has no net effect on the final result after the process of optimisation over measurement directions.}
+Our operator \eqref{eq:cglmpmixed} is related to the standard CGLMP operator $\bcglmpxy$~\cite{Acin_2002} through the transformation\myendnote{A similar permutation operation is also required in principle for the generalised CHSH operator, but has no net effect on the final result after the process of optimisation over measurement directions.}

-where $\ponethree$ is the permutation operator.
+where the operator $T$ has non-zero elements $(1,-1,1)$ on the secondary diagonal.
 This procedure has the same effect as mapping our singlet state \eqref{eq:singlet} into the computational basis: